Tuesday, March 7, 2023

 Carrying all those messages, we shuffled into situations that ranged from minor annoyances to dangerous ones.
 So, we meet that chatterbox friend for lunch; agree to an activity only because we had no excuse and nothing on our calendar; continue to go to that book group because we don’t want to hurt the members’ feelings by leaving.
 We stay in stressful jobs and unhappy, or worse, violent relationships.

 For those of us who have freed ourselves from a toxic relationship, those messages remain and can continue to hem us in situations that we don’t enjoy.
 Many of us came away not knowing what we truly enjoyed.
 Others never took our interests into consideration or stampeded over them when we expressed them.
-Without reevaluating our likes and dislikes, we may find ourselves in another relationship that sends up red flags, leaving us with the question, “should I stay or leave?”
+Without reevaluating our likes and dislikes, we may find ourselves in another relationship that sends up red flags, leaving us with the question, “Should I stay or leave?”
 The desire to make the relationship work can be strong because we don’t want to be seen as a failure.

 We’ll return to this topic later.